Last Updated February 12th, 2023 at 05:21 pm by Lisa

 Food historians give credit to Executive Chef Philip Roemer of the Palace Hotel in San Francisco California, who invented Green Goddess Salad Dressing in 1923 to honor actor George Arliss, who was staying in the hotel while he starred in a play called “The Green Goddess.”

-Mom's Original 1970s Green Goddess Recipe
+Mom's Original 1970s Recipe For Green Goddess Dressing

-I will never be sure how my Mom got this recipe in the 1970s, but it was very popular among her friends, many of whom were home economists.
-She was an amazing home cook and taught cooking classes as a high school teacher in Southern California.
-Our home life was filled with delicious homemade meals, entertaining guests was a weekly event and part of our family life.
-We were either preparing for dinner parties or cleaning up from one!
+I will never be sure how my Mom got this recipe in the 1970s, but it was very popular among her friends.
+Many of those Ladies were home economists.
+Mom was an amazing home cook and taught cooking classes as a high school teacher in Southern California.

 Mom had many family friends who were cookbook authors, cooking instructors, appliance demonstration experts, and food stylists.
 From an early age, food, cooking, and entertaining were a big part of my life.